 - ArcGIS Maps for Office is installed and the user is signed in to ArcGIS as a member of an ArcGIS Online organization or an ArcGIS Enterprise deployment with privileges to create, analyze, and share content—The map will be fully interactive and your colleagues will have the ability to pan and zoom the map, add and remove layers, and work with the tools in the map.
 They will see the layers they have access to and be able to perform actions that are allowed for the permissions that have been assigned to them.
 Changes to the spreadsheet will be reflected in the map, and new rows will be geocoded (as long as your colleagues have geocoding privileges within ArcGIS).

-- Add-in is installed but the user is not signed in to ArcGIS— Your colleagues will be able to pan and zoom the map and view pop-up information.
+- Add-in is installed but the user is not signed in to ArcGIS—The map first appears in guest mode with a Failed to sign in message.
+When a user clicks OK on the message, they will be able to pan and zoom the map and view pop-up information.
 Only publicly shared ArcGIS layers and layers created from the Excel spreadsheet will be visible.
 Map tools will not be available.
 Your colleagues must sign in with a user type that has privileges to create, analyze, and share to view and interact with all map content.

 - Add-in is not installed—A static image of the map will be shown for any anchored maps in the spreadsheet.
 Floating maps (maps are floating by default) will not be shown.
-To anchor a floating map so an image of it can be seen by everyone, use the arrow control in the upper left corner of the map window.
+Click the Anchor map button in the map's title bar to anchor the map and create a static image that can be viewed by anyone.

 When I add a layer from ArcGIS Online that contains a large number of points, are all the points added to the map at once?